 Be particularly careful of an assignment if your obligations can only be performed personally.
 A good example would be sale of a hair dressing business.
 Quite apart from the risk of the clients “walking”, the actual forward appointments could be interpreted as contracts with the seller, even though he would have no way to fulfill them because he has sold the business.

 Very generally, if you are unsure whether you should assign or novate, we recommend that you novate and obtain consent of all parties.
-Net Lawman offers a number of novation and assignment agreements for different situations.
-More information is available if you follow the link to the introduction pages:
+Net Lawman offers a number of suitable agreements for different situations.

 For example: You borrow from a lender and you later want to transfer the debt to someone else (maybe a friend, a business partner or a the buyer of your business) so that he becomes liable to repay the lender instead of you.
-In this situation you should novate using:Novation agreement: transfer debt to new debtor.
+In this situation you should novate.

 This is a common situation when a business is sold, and outstanding debts of the business are transferred to the new owner (perhaps loans of money but maybe also loans of goods for sale).

-Alternatively, this agreement can be used to transfer who pays back a personal loan between individuals.
+Alternatively, you could novate in order to change who should pay back a personal loan between individuals.

 For example: You make a loan to someone (it could be money or goods) and later you want to change who receives the repayment.

-Common uses for this agreement would be where a business is sold and the buyer takes on the assets of the seller (the loans to other parties), or when factoring debt.
+The transaction might relate to the sale of a business where the buyer takes on the assets of the seller (the loans to other parties), or when factoring debt.

 For example: You provide a service to someone and you want to transfer the obligation of providing that service to another person or company.

-Common uses for this agreement would be where a business is sold and the buyer takes on the service contracts of the seller.
+Again, a common use for this type of agreement is where a business is sold and the buyer takes on the service contracts of the seller.
 The service could be in any industry, from a fixed period gardening contract to an on-going IT or website maintenance.
-This agreement changes who is providing the service.
+Novation changes who is providing the service.

 For example: You buy a building or property development that is still under construction and you want the existing contractor to continue work despite the original contract being between the contractor and the seller.

-If you wish to transfer a commercial property lease to another business tenant during the fixed term, Net Lawman offers: Assignment of lease.
+If you wish to transfer a commercial property lease to another business tenant during the fixed term, Net Lawman offers an agreement to assign a lease.